cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 four.
 With this in mind, we can use the Monte Carlo Method for the calculation of pi.

-TODO: Drawing
+- [ ] TODO: SHannon, Drawing

-TODO: HOW AND WHY DO WE NEED MULTIPLE COMPUTERS
+- [ ] TODO: Open, HOW AND WHY DO WE NEED MULTIPLE COMPUTERS

 ### Program

-TODO: Shannon
+- [ ] TODO: Shannon, PI montecarlo

-* Example program to run Montecarlo on multiple hosts
+- [ ] TODO: Shannon, Example program to run Montecarlo on multiple hosts

-* Benchmarking of the code
+- [ ] TODO: Shannon, Benchmarking of the code

+Use for benchmarking
 * cloudmesh.common (not thread safe, but still can be used, research how to use it in multiple threads)
   * other strategies to benchmark, you research (only if really needed
 * Use numba to speed up the code
   * describe how to install